MahmmoudQassemDeveloper/ASPCORETEST/README.md

         public string TotalAuthors { get; set; }

-## the Book Controller have every functions for access books
+## the Book Controller having every functions for add delete update and search in books
         // getting the 'AccessBook' model for add edit delete and search static AccessBook accessBook = new AccessBook();